 - When you see discoloration or rust on the strings

-- Getting correct tune from certain strings becomes more difficult
+- Getting the correct tune from certain strings becomes more difficult

 - Tone sounds dead/flat